-Every day I looked at her.
-It inspired me to take action to create a brand-new kind of me and align myself with her.
-It helped raise my level of consciousness, connected me to my vision of my ideal self, which in turn inspired me to take action to become that person and live my authentic life.
+Every day, I looked at her.
+That self-portrait inspired me to take action to create a brand-new kind of me and align myself with her.
+It helped raise my level of consciousness and connected me to my vision of my ideal self, which in turn inspired me to take action to become that person and live my authentic life.

-I started by taking full responsibility for my self-sabotaging thoughts and changed them by using positive affirmations from Louise Hay, Tony Robbins and reading books such as The Success Principles: How to Get from Where You Are to Where You Want to Be.
+I started by taking full responsibility for my self-sabotaging thoughts and changed them by using positive affirmations from Louise Hay and Tony Robbins, and by reading books such as The Success Principles: How to Get from Where You Are to Where You Want to Be.

-I forgave myself for making such self-sabotaging choices that led me to feel so down and under, and decided that now that I know better, I can do better.
+I forgave myself for making the self-sabotaging choices that led me to feel so down and under and decided that now that I know better, I can do better.

-Lastly I made a commitment to honor, love and respect my relationship with myself unconditionally.
+Lastly I made a commitment to unconditionally honor, love and respect my relationship with myself.

-That one photograph opened my eyes to a whole new world and inspired my creative vision, to found Phototherapy® and the #loveYOURSOULfie movement.
+That one self-portrait opened my eyes to a whole new world and inspired my creative vision, allowing me to found Phototherapy®.

-Creating the big picture vision was the first step and the creative power behind my transformation.
-Using my gift as a portrait photographer and combining the law of attraction, I capture conscious photographs of my clients, not of who they are right now, but of who they aspire to become.
-You must first love and accept yourself and then expand it outward into the world.
+Creating the big-picture vision was the first step and the creative power behind my transformation.
+Using my gift as a portrait photographer in combination with the law of attraction, I capture conscious photographs of my clients—not of who they are right now, but of who they aspire to become.
+You must first love and accept yourself, and then you must expand it outward into the world.

-1. Snap a #SOULFIE and keep in the mind the person you want to become.
+1. Snap a #soulfie and keep in mind the person you want to become.

 Think of the person you aspire to be, the kind of life you would like to live.
 Do you want to be confident, healthy, successful, loved, happy?
 Think of what a person in that position would look like, feel like, dress like.
-Create it and shoot yourself according to your vision.
+Create it and take a self-portrait of yourself according to your vision.

-It’s the feeling that propels you to think about what action you can take right now to become that version of yourself in real life.
-It doesn’t have to be a professional image.
+It’s the feeling, not the quality of the image, that propels you to think about what action you can take right now to become that version of yourself in real life.
 Use your own camera, iPhone or tablet, or get someone to take the picture for you.

 2. Display your best self.

-Print out your photo and display it in a place that you can see it every day, even if it’s the bathroom mirror.
-The more it’s in your field of vision, the more likely you will keep thinking about it and start to take action to become it.
+Print out your self-portrait.
+Display it in a place that will allow you to see it every day, even if it’s the bathroom mirror.
+The more it’s in your field of vision, the more likely you will keep thinking about it and take action to become it.

 3. Act on your future.

-For example, if you captured yourself as a more confident person, practice a new posture, strike up a conversation with a complete stranger, head to a networking event by yourself.
-If you captured yourself as a healthier person, commit to walking in the park twice a week, use the stairs instead of the elevator, keep your gym clothes in the car as a not-so-gentle reminder.
+For example, if you captured yourself as a more confident person, practice a new posture, strike up a conversation with a complete stranger or head to a networking event by yourself.
+If you captured yourself as a healthier person, commit to walking in the park twice a week, use the stairs instead of the elevator or keep your gym clothes in the car as a not-so-gentle reminder.

-Day by day, all the cumulative actions, thoughts and behaviors will lead you to becoming the person in your photo.
+Day by day, all the cumulative actions, thoughts and behaviors will lead you toward becoming the person in your self-portrait.

-Growing up I loved seeing stories of people who went from nothing to building a life of their dreams.
+Growing up, I loved seeing stories of people who went from nothing to building the life of their dreams.
 Now that I did it for myself, I get to share my experience to inspire others to create the big-picture vision for their life through photographs that connect them to their ideal.
 Through that transformation, they create an authentic and empowered life.